The Hills (and Other relatives) | The Hills' Neighbors | Strickland Propane | Other Characters

 - Evil Counterpart:

-- Ted is also even more judgemental, snobby, and self-absorbed as Kahn, but hides it under an overly-polite facade whereas Khan is openly a jerk but has a Hidden Heart of Gold.
+- Ted is also even more judgemental, snobby, and self-absorbed than Kahn, but hides it under an overly-polite facade whereas Kahn is openly a jerk but has a Hidden Heart of Gold.

 - Hypocrite: Once guilt-tripped Kahn into thinking he's betrayed his heritage, yet converted from Buddhism to Protestant Christianity because it's "good for business."
 He justifies his materialist lifestyle by telling Kahn, "I own all of these things, but they don't own me."
 Also in "Trans-fascism", he gets trans-fats banned from Arlen and then gladly patronizes the illegal food truck operated by Buck.
 When Hank asks about this, Ted smugly says that he has the discipline to handle it.

 - It's Cuban: He smokes Cohibas and once offered Hank one.
 Hank told him it was Cuban, broke it, and stomped on it.
 Ted feigned ignorance.

 - Karma Houdini: Ted usually gets out of any punishment any time he does something wrong, save for a moment in "Trans-fascism", when both he and Kahn are beaten up by Rooster's crew for going to the Sugarfoot's lunch truck.

 - Rail Enthusiast: Has a room with a model train layout in his house.

 - Straw Hypocrite: He does not live up to any of the standards he holds everybody else in the world to.
 He rarely gets called on it, but when he does, he always has an excuse ready.